data-integrations/topn/README.md

 ## Documentation

-This is a good starting point, but for more information about developing Hydrator plugins, you can check out the [Hydrator Docs](http://docs.cask.co/cdap/current/en/hydrator-manual/developing-plugins/index.html).
+This is a plugin which retrieves the top N records sorted by the given field.
+For more information about developing Hydrator plugins, you can check out the [Hydrator Docs](http://docs.cask.co/cdap/current/en/hydrator-manual/developing-plugins/index.html).

 ## Need Help?